hello-robot/stretch_hardware_guides/docs/battery_maintenance_guide_re1.md

 A fully charged robot running a high CPU load can run approximately 2 hours before requiring a recharge.

+A fully charged robot powered on but with minimal load can run approximately 5 hours before requiring a recharge.

 ## Charger